 An application to SGU requires:

-Here’s a brief overview of some significant info about SGU:
+Here’s a brief overview of some significant information about SGU:

 The American University of the Caribbean (AUC) is an international school in St. Maarten that offers a U.S. medical curriculum.
 AUC aims to create a tight-knit community of international students with small class sizes and dedicated staff.